vytasrgl/ChatScript/wiki/ChatScript-Advanced-User-Manual.md

 ```
 u: (_* and _* ) xxx
 ```
-then `_0` is bound to words 1 & 2 “we go”, and matches “here and there”, and `_1` matches the rest, “about town”.
+then `_0` is bound to words 1 & 2 "we go", and matches "here and there", and `_1` matches the rest, "about town".

 That is, the system will NOT position the position end before the composite word.
 If it did, `_1` would be _here and there about town_.
 It’s not.